app-masters/hubstaff-node-client/README.md

 console.log(activities); // Output: Activity[]
 ```

-# How to get the access and refresh token:
+# ⚙ How to get the access and refresh token:
 - Access https://developer.hubstaff.com/personal_access_tokens
-- Create your own access token, e copy the `refresh_token` that will be generated.
+- Create your own access token and copy the `refresh_token` that will be generated.
 ```js
 import Hubstaff from '@app-masters/hubstaff-node-client';